mawentowski/ansible-for-codebase-config/README.md

 - [ ] Replace `.yaml` extensions with `.yml` per Ansible standards.
 - [ ] Output the CODEOWNERS file to a `.github` folder.
 - [ ] Implement automated Markdown TOC for the README.
+- [ ] Add instructions for common playbook tasks such detecting when a file exists and debugging

 ## Contributing